- Home

 After treatment

-- Try to maintain your weight to speed up recovery.
+- Try to maintain your weight to help you recover faster.

-- Eat a variety of foods and do some physical activity to rebuild muscle and recover from the side effects of cancer treatment.
-You can ask to see a physiotherapist or exercise physiologist for help developing an exercise plan.
+- Eat a wide variety of foods and do some physical activity to rebuild muscle and help you recover from the side effects of cancer treatment.
+For help developing an exercise plan, see a physiotherapist or exercise physiologist.

-- If you continue to experience treatment side effects that affect what you can eat, see these suggestions.
-You can also talk to a dietitian for further assistance.
+- If you continue to have treatment side effects that affect what you can eat, see these suggestions.
+See a dietitian for support and help.

 - Focus on healthy eating once you’ve recovered from the side effects of treatment.
 For more on this, see general healthy eating guidelines.